Athenahealth fetches $5.7 billion cash buyout offer

 Elliott Management made its offer for $160 per share in cash after saying it had grown frustrated with athenahealth's struggles, which included missed guidance targets and churning through five chief financial officers in the last four years.

-Athenahealth, based in Watertown, Massachusetts, makes medical record, revenue cycle and care coordination products and delivers most of it through the cloud.
-On Friday, it reported third-quarter earnings that topped analyst expectations, but its revenue fell well short of the average forecast on Wall Street.
+A month after Elliott made its offer, co-founder and CEO Jonathan Bush said he was stepping down.

+Athenahealth said Monday that Elliott Management supported the latest deal offer.
 Evergreen Coast Capital is an Elliott affiliate that invests in technology.
-Athenahealth said Monday that Elliott Management supported the latest deal offer.

-Evergreen and Veritas plan to pair athenahealth with a company Veritas bought earlier this year, Virence Health.

 Advertisement